neileverette/Golden-Flows/Golden_Flow_Onboarding_Guide.md

 ### 1. Start with a Short Narrative

-Describe the user, their situation, their goal, and the outcome they’re trying to achieve.
+- Describe the user, their situation, their goal, and the outcome they’re trying to achieve.
-This replaces missing requirements and forces early clarity.
+- This replaces missing requirements and forces early clarity.

 ### 2. Map the Core Steps

-Lay out the essential sequence from start to completion.
+- Lay out the essential sequence from start to completion.
+Just the blocked steps.
-Keep it broad—this is shaping logic, not UI.
+- Keep it broad and intentionally generic—this is shaping UX logic, not UI.

 ### 3. Create Minimal Frames

-Turn the steps into rough wireframes.
+- Turn the steps into rough wireframes.
-Highlight only what matters; Greek or block everything else.
+- Highlight only what matters; Greek or block everything else.
-Use implied elements to avoid unnecessary detail that could distract stakeholders.
+- Use implied elements to avoid unnecessary detail that could distract stakeholders.

 ### 4. Run Micro-Iterations

-Share early and often with PMs, SMEs, engineers, and users.
+- Share early and often with PMs, SMEs, engineers, and users.
-Each loop reveals gaps and misunderstandings.
+- Each loop reveals gaps and misunderstandings.
-Low-fidelity makes changes cheap, which makes learning fast.
+- Low-fidelity makes changes cheap, which makes learning fast.

 ### 5. Increase Fidelity Gradually

-Move to mid-fidelity only when the flow works.
+- Move to mid-fidelity only when the flow works.
-Move to high fidelity only after the concept is validated.
+- Move to high fidelity only after the concept is validated.
-Fidelity follows understanding—not the other way around.
+- Fidelity follows understanding—not the other way around.

 ---